Cyphrme/Style/README.md

 a foreign key.**

 Table names and columns are considered to be all in the same case.
 Do no use camel casing.
-Use snake case (underscores) to separate words.
+Use lower snake case (underscores) to separate words.

 Try to avoid putting too many tables in a single schema or database.
 If a table "prefix" appears necessary to avoid confusion with like named tables, it it most likely ideal to split out the tables into many databases/schemas.

-The datatypes should not be included in names unless for documented technical reasons.
+Data types should not be included in names unless for documented technical reasons.

 Avoid abbreviations.
 If a well known acronym is not available and no other